Bugs, Features, Changes – Aug 2025

 Reported on 8 Aug.
 Fixed on 19 Aug.
 For details, see Karl's AFo article

-Union subqueries not showing field names when switching from Monaco to Design view reported on 16 Aug, fix has been done but not yet released.
-For details, see Known Issue l) in Colin's article: Monaco SQL Editor
+Union subqueries not showing field names when switching from Monaco to Design view reported on 16 Aug.
+Fixed on 26 Aug.
+For details, see Fixed Issue xxvii) in Colin's article: Monaco SQL Editor

 For details, see Colin's article: Access Bug Summary: July/Aug 2025